pgcentralfoundation/pgrx/README.md

 Every once in a while, XCode will update itself and move the directory that contains the C compiler.
 When the Postgres ./config process runs during the build, it grabs the current directory and stores it, which means that there will be build errors if you do a full rebuild of your project and the old directory has disappeared.
-The solution is to delete the ~\.pgrx directory and re-run `cargo pgrx init`.
+The solution is re-run `cargo pgrx init` so the Postgres installs get rebuilt.
-**Caution**: deleting .pgrx will also delete the databases you have stored there, so make sure they are preserved or can be recreated.

 ## Getting Started